da-nrw/DNSCore/ContentBroker/src/main/markdown/documentation.md

 * [Ingest and Retrieval](../../../../DAWeb/doc/manual_ingest_and_retrieval.md).
 A German version will follow soon.

-## System / Node administrators / Operators
+## System administrators / Node administrators / Operators

 * [click here](../../../../DAWeb/doc/contentBroker_administration.md) how to administer CB with DA-Web web user interface.
 * Job [states](administration-troubleshooting.md).
 How to deal with jobs in error states.